Sarson ka saag

-Saron da saag, also known as sarsa da saag, is a dish of mustard greens cooked with spices.
-It originated in the Indian subcontinent and is popular throughout the region.
+Sarson ka saag, also known as sarsa da saag and saron da saag, is a dish of mustard greens cooked with spices.
+It originated in the Indian subcontinent and is well known throughout the region.

 Name

-The dish is known as sarson ka saag in Hindi and Urdu, saron da saag (or sareyan da saag in Punjabi, sarsav nu shaak in Gujarati, and sariso saag in Maithili.
+The dish is known as sarson ka saag in Hindi and Urdu, saron da saag (or sareyan da saag) in Punjabi, sarsav nu shaak in Gujarati, and sariso saag in Maithili.

-Sarson, sarhon, sareyan, etc. derive from the Sanskrit word sarṣapa "mustard.
-Saag/shaak derives from the Sanskrit word śāka "greens; vegetable leaves".
+Sarson, sarhon, sareyan, and other names are derived from the Sanskrit word sarṣapa, 'mustard'.
+Saag and shaak are derived from the Sanskrit word śāka, 'greens; vegetable leaves'.

 Ingredients and preparation

 Mustard is widely grown in the region for the plant's leaves, seeds and seed oil.
-It is harvested in winter and spring, making sarson ka saag a popular warming dish in the cooler months.
+It is harvested in winter and spring, making sarson ka saag a frequently served warming dish in the cooler months.

-There are many recipes for the dish, usually cooking the leaves in oil or clarified butter (ghee) with spices such as garlic, ginger and chilli.
-Other spices used vary according to region and taste.
+There are many recipes for the dish, usually calling for the leaves to be cooked in oil or clarified butter (ghee) with spices such as garlic, ginger and chilli.
+Other spices may be used, varying according to region and taste.